nrbrook/givenergy-ev-charge-scheduler/readme.md

 - Go to the octopus developer page and scroll to "Unit rates"
 - There you will see a URL, for example "https://api.octopus.energy/v1/products/AGILE-FLEX-22-11-25/electricity-tariffs/E-1R-AGILE-FLEX-22-11-25-M/standard-unit-rates/"
-- Look at this part: "E-1R-AGILE-FLEX-22-11-25-M".
-This is in the format E-1R-AGILE-<tariff>-<region>.
+- Look at this part: `E-1R-AGILE-FLEX-22-11-25-M`.
+This is in the format `E-1R-AGILE-<tariff>-<region>`.
 The tariff is the part following "AGILE-", e.g. "FLEX-22-11-25".
 The region is the letter at the end, e.g. "M".

-## Note
-The script is intended for scheduled execution (e.g., via cron jobs) to automate EV charging processes.